 In accordance with Dinka religious expression, in which prayers are not a regular habit but a request for something specific, hymns are sung for the help of God, lesser spirits, and the ancestors.
 Thus, except for certain regular occasions of offerings and feastings, they are used as prayers during sickness, war, drought, famine, or any such tragedy, and may be sung by individuals or by groups, in public or in private.
 Divine leaders and other religious functionaries may also sing hymns along or in company with others as part of their general prayer for the well-being of their people even though there may be no specific threat.
-Hymns are also or as part of the burial rituals of chiefs and certain holy men.
+Hymns are also sung as part of the inauguration ceremonies for chiefs or as part of the burial rituals of chiefs and certain holy men.